pSeven Enterprise deployment¶

 no_root_squash

-flag, and the user with UID 11111 must be set as the owner with full access.
+flag, and the user with UID 11111 must be set as the owner with full access. - Enable disk quota support.
+If the storage directories are on different disk partitions, enable quotas on the user data and workspace data partitions.

 - If you plan to set up secure LDAP integration (use LDAPS), add the LDAP server public key certificate to the shared data directory on the NFS server.
 See LDAPS setup.